Fire lighting with Flint & Steel

 How to create an ember with flint and steel

-For right-handers, the left-hand holds a piece of chert or flintstone in such a way, that a sharp edge is exposed to the striking steel, and with the left thumb, a piece of char cloth is held securely down onto the stone, and next to the striking edge.
-In a circular and smooth motion, the striking steel will be moved down along the stone edge, trying to keep the steel as long as possible onto the stone edge.
-Sooner or later a spark will be caught by the char cloth and will start glowing into an ember.
-The ember should not be touched but should settle and thereafter be transferred into a tinder bundle and treated like embers from all other fire-starting methods.
+In a circular and smooth motion, the striking steel is moved down along the stone edge, trying to keep the steel as long as possible on the stone edge.
+Sooner or later, a spark will be caught by the char cloth and start glowing into an ember.
+The ember should not be touched but should settle and, afterward, be transferred into a tinder bundle and treated like embers from all other fire-starting methods.

 Lessons learned from fire lighting with flint and steel